Skip to main content

 Start Koin

-We need to start Koin with our application.
+We need to start Koin with our application and add UserApplication to our module.
 Just call the startKoin() function in the application's main entry point, our main function:

 fun main() {